LucientZ/chemistry-cafe-team3-documentation/Chemistry Cafe Spring 2025 - Team Agreement.md

 # Meeting Structure and Availability Expectations

-1. Meetings with the team and the client will be scheduled on **Tuesdays**.
+- Meetings with the team and the client will be scheduled on **Tuesdays**.
-2. Consult the team Google calendar and Discord when coordinating additional meetings.
+- Consult the team Google calendar and Discord when coordinating additional meetings.

 # Change Requests

-1. TBD
+- Change requests will be communicated with the client during client meetings or through email.
+- Any change requests will be made as issues on GitHub which will be assigned to either the respective lead or whoever is available to make the change.

 # Team Agreement Maintenance

-1. Use suggest mode and someone else needs to approve the change.
+1. Use a pull-request and someone else needs to approve the change.
 2. Please inform other members of any suggestions you make.
 3. Change as needed.
 Not periodically.